FelipeGuerra5/PDF_NFe_Report_Reader/_docs/How_it_works.md

     - Time to select files: - (depends on user)
     - Time to read files: for 300 lines under 2 s

-- Considering the average of 50 reports / month
+- Considering the average of 50 reports / month with 30 lines each (given by the user)
     - Brings a economy of just above 1 hour by work day

 <br>